 BUILDING A TEAM

 Roger Miller left school before his A Levels and started working with Albert Curtis in the legal department of a bank.
 He studied for his law degree one day a week and by the time he qualified at 27, already had ten years of work experience behind him.
-Having joined Curtis in 1976, Roger is now the senior partner and realises the importance of relationships with clients but also of building a strong team.
+Having joined Curtis in 1976, Roger is now a consultant and realizes the importance of relationships with clients but also of building a strong team.
 For a solicitor to be good at that their job you have to be a people person and interact with people.
 Making Curtis Whiteford Crocker a nice place to work is something that clients notice.
+Admitted as a Solicitor in 1986.

 COMMERCIAL LITIGATION AND INSOLVENCY